Understanding and Improving Shampoo and SOAP via Kullback-Leibler Minimization¶

 Limitations & Future Work¶

-- The EMA scheme of KL-Shampoo introduces additional matrix multiplications (\(\boldsymbol{G}\boldsymbol{S}_b^{-1}\boldsymbol{G}^\top\)).
+- The EMA scheme in KL-Shampoo introduces an extra matrix multiplication (\(\boldsymbol{G}\boldsymbol{S}_b^{-1}\boldsymbol{G}^\top\)).

 Related Work & Insights¶

-- Shampoo: Gupta et al. (2018) — original Kronecker preconditioner.
+- Shampoo: Gupta et al. (2018) — Original Kronecker preconditioner.

-- SOAP: Vyas et al. (2025a) — runs Adam in the Shampoo eigenbasis.
+- SOAP: Vyas et al. (2025a) — Running Adam on the Shampoo eigenbasis.

-- Quasi-Newton methods: BFGS/DFP — classical applications of KL divergence.
+- Quasi-Newton Methods: BFGS/DFP — Classical applications of KL divergence.

 Rating¶